 5. Most Registrations Are for Long Form Webinars

 You may think the shorter the duration, the better.
 Contrary to that, longer webinars attract the most audience.
 Longer webinars are considered more valuable.
-According to the State of webinars report, attendees spend 53 minutes consuming webinar content.
+According to the State of webinars report, on an average, attendees spend 53 minutes consuming webinar content.
 On24’s report shows that the average viewing time of attendees is 56 minutes in 2020.

 Next, let’s look at the interaction.

-6. Q&A Is the Preferred Form of Interaction
+6. Q&A Is the Preferred Form Of Interaction

 Out of surveys, polls, group chats, and social media, research has shown that Q&A sessions are 81% more effective.